LionscraftTeam/DUCK-Knowledge-Base/spec-update-draft.md

-# DUCK
+# ValOS

-Copyright© 2024-2025, Lido Foundation.
+Copyright© 2025, Lido Foundation.
 This document may be used, modified, copied and distributed under the terms of the [Apache 2 License](./LICENSE).

 ## Editor's draft post version 1